quillforms/quillforms/readme.txt

 23- Notion integration
 24- Make integration
 25- Monday.com integration
+26- MailerLite integration
-26- Calendly integration
+27- Calendly integration
-27- Pipedrive integration
+28- Pipedrive integration
-28- Tracking with Google Analytics
+29- Tracking with Google Analytics
-29- Tracking with Facebook Pixel
+30- Tracking with Facebook Pixel
-30- Opinion scale block
+31- Opinion scale block
-31- Signature block
+32- Signature block
-32- Form locker to restrict access to your form with a lot of options.
+33- Form locker to restrict access to your form with a lot of options.
-33- Custom thank you screen for redirect and custom buttons
+34- Custom thank you screen for redirect and custom buttons

 [Purchase The Pro Version](https://quillforms.com)